lukso-network/docs/docs/networks/mainnet/running-a-node.md

 For more options, please check the [LUKSO CLI Documentation](https://github.com/lukso-network/tools-lukso-cli).

-To enable more advanced monitoring for your node, you can check the official [`network-docker-monitoring`](https://github.com/lukso-network/network-docker-monitoring) repository with an step-by-step guide.
+To enable more advanced monitoring for your node, you can check the official [`network-docker-monitoring`](https://github.com/lukso-network/network-docker-monitoring) repository with a step-by-step guide.

-## Need help?
+## Need Help?

 Check the [Network FAQ](../faq/validator.md) section.